Sidney Coleman: Life and work

-Coleman's lectures at Harvard were legendary.
+Coleman's lectures at Harvard University were legendary.
 Students in one quantum field theory course created T-shirts bearing his image and a collection of his more noted quotations, among them: "Not only God knows, I know, and by the end of the semester, you will know."
 Despite this acclaim, in 1977 he is quoted as not generally enjoy teaching or mentoring graduate students:

 I hate [teaching].
 You do it as part of the job.
 Well, that's of course false ... or maybe more true than false when I say I hate it. ...
 But I certainly would be just as happy if I had no graduate students. ...
 Occasionally there is a graduate student who is a joy to collaborate with.
 Both David Politzer and Erick Weinberg were of this kind, but they were essentially almost mature physicists.
 They were very bright by the time they came to me.
 In general, working with a graduate student is like teaching a course.
 It's tedious, unpleasant work.
 A pain in the neck.
 You do it because you're paid to do it.
 If I weren't paid to do it I certainly would never do it.

 In 1989, Coleman was awarded the NAS Award for Scientific Reviewing from the National Academy of Sciences.
 That award praised his "lucid, insightful, and influential reviews on partially conserved currents, gauge theories, instantons, and magnetic monopoles—subjects fundamental to theoretical physics."
 In 2005, Harvard University's physics department held the "SidneyFest", a conference on quantum field theory and quantum chromodynamics, organized in his honor.

 Aside from his academic work, Coleman was a prominent science fiction enthusiast.
-He was one of the founders of Advent: Publishers and occasionally reviewed genre books for The Magazine of Fantasy and Science Fiction.
+He was one of the founders of Advent:Publishers and occasionally reviewed genre books for The Magazine of Fantasy and Science Fiction.

 He died after a long struggle with Lewy body disease.